 Jewelry exchange has got a great backstory, and an atmosphere that proves its uniqueness in the jewelry world.
 We have no doubt that it will appeal to some of our readers, particularly if they’re put-off diamond shopping from real, bricks-and-mortar stores because of how far-removed they are from the type of stores they usually frequent.

 Then again, to get a great deal on your engagement ring, you don’t have to focus on a store like Jewelry Exchange.
-You can still get that more luxurious, up-market treatment (treatment appropriate for the investment you’re making) without having to brave the expensive worlds of the luxury retailers.
+You can explore jewelry cheap near you and still get that more luxurious, up-market treatment (treatment appropriate for the investment you’re making) without having to brave the expensive worlds of the luxury retailers.
 Don’t be under any illusions about Jewelry Exchange, but don’t write them off just because they don’t look like your average jewelry store, eithe